LASIK & Refractive Surgery

 LASIK is the most common type of refractive surgery.
 Using targeted excimer laser beam energy, the LASIK procedure reshapes corneal tissue to correct refractive errors so that light rays are focused more precisely on the retina to produce clear, sharp vision.
 Patients who choose to undergo LASIK achieve clear vision without the need for glasses or contact lenses, while also benefiting from minimal downtime and little to no post-operative discomfort.

-Candidates Eligible for LASIK
+Candidates for LASIK Eye Surgery

 LASIK is considered a safe procedure, yet it is not ideal for everyone.

 A thorough medical evaluation of the patients eyes will be performed in order to determine if the LASIK procedure is appropriate, or if the patient would benefit from another type of refractive procedure.
 Candidates eligible for the LASIK procedure include patients who meet the following requirements:

 - Not pregnant or nursing

 - In general good health

 - Have stable vision for at least six months